durrantlab/autogrow4/tutorial/TUTORIAL.md

 1. Return the files back to their original uncompressed and deconcatenated formatting
-2. concatenate and then compress the files into a single file.
+2. Concatenate and then compress the files into a single file.

 The formatting of the concatenation is: